Saint Sava: Churches dedicated to St. Sava

-There are many temples (hramovi) dedicated to St. Sava.
+There are many temples dedicated to Sava.
 As early as the beginning of the 14th century, Serbian Archbishop Nikodim I (s.
 1316–1324) dedicated a church to him.
 Helena of Bulgaria, the wife of Emperor Stefan Dušan (r.
 1331–55), founded a chapel on the top of the tower in Karyes, dedicated to St. Simeon and St. Sava.
 One of the churches of Rossikon on Mount Athos, as well as a church in Thessaloniki, are dedicated to him.
-Churches throughout Serbia, Bosnia and Herzegovina, Croatia and Montenegro are dedicated to him, as well as churches in diaspora communities.
+Churches throughout Serbia, Bosnia and Herzegovina, Croatia and Montenegro are dedicated to him, as well as churches in diaspora communities all around the world.